digitalnatives/graphiql-server/readme.md

 ## Features

-- Supports only OAuth2 authentication flow now, in a simple way.
+- Supports only OAuth2 authentication flow now.
 (We need your help to make it better and add more :)
-- Proxy all the GraphQL API calls through the server, this way the tokens only live in the server side and it's possible to use API's without CORS enabled.
+- Proxy all the GraphQL API calls through the server, this way the tokens only live on the server side and it's possible to use API's without CORS enabled.

 ## To do's